lucasmreis/blogSource/src/posts/a-more-functional-approach-to-angular-with-baobab.md

 ## Conclusions

-That was a lot for a post!
+That was a lot for one post!
 But I hope I could show some benefits of having a centralized state application architecture.
-It's all about being very simple to add new features and change old ones, and, as was said before, answering the really important question *what is happening in my application right now?*
+It's all about having the ability to add new features and change old ones with ease, and, as was said before, being able to answer the really important question *what is happening in my application right now?*

-## Next steps
+## Next Steps

 Javascript is going through a big change now with ES6, and Angular 2 is on its way.
 I'm looking forward to see how to implement a centralized state using these tools.

 React is a great framework, that's gaining a lot of traction.
-I knew about Baobab through [Christian Alfoni](http://christianalfoni.github.io/)'s amazing blog, and he wrote an amazing post on [how to use it with React](http://christianalfoni.github.io/javascript/2015/02/06/plant-a-baobab-tree-in-your-flux-application.html).
+I knew about Baobab through [Christian Alfoni](http://christianalfoni.github.io/)'s amazing blog, and he wrote a post on [how to use it with React](http://christianalfoni.github.io/javascript/2015/02/06/plant-a-baobab-tree-in-your-flux-application.html).

+There's a new project experimenting with Baobab and Angular, [baobab-angular](https://github.com/christianalfoni/baobab-angular).
+I'm definitely going to have a look at it.

 On another note, I will also implement the app in a *point-free functional* style.
 I try to write my functions point-free whenever I can; it's also a way to bring simplicity to the function level.
 More details in an upcoming post!